kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 	// ScalarResources
 	ScalarResources map[v1.ResourceName]int64

 	// NEW!
-    // DynamicResources: keep track of dynamic extended resources DynamicResources map[v1.ResourceName]int64
+	// DynamicResources: keep track of extended resources backed by DRA DynamicResources map[v1.ResourceName]int64
 }
 ```

 type `NodeInfo` is used by scheduler to keep track of the information for each
 node in memory.
 Its `Allocatable` field is used to keep track of the allocatable
 resources in memory.
+At the beginning of each scheduling cycle, scheduler takes
+a snapshot of all the nodes in the cluster, and updates their corresponding
+`NodeInfo`.

+For the scheduler with DRA enabled, right after taking the node snapshot, the
+scheduler also takes a snapshot of `ResoureClaims` and `ResourceSlice`, and
+updates `NodeInfo.DynamicResources` if the node has resources backed by DRA
+`ResourceSlice`.

 For a node with extended resources, its NodeInfo's
-Allocatable.ScalarResources is updated with the `Node`'s informer, minus the
+Allocatable.ScalarResources is updated with the k8s `Node`'s object.
-used.
-For a node with dynamic extended resources, its NodeInfo's
+For a node with extended resources backed by DRA, its NodeInfo's
-Allocatable.DynamicResources is updated with the `ResourceSlice`'s informer,
+Allocatable.DynamicResources is updated based on DRA `ResourceSlice` and
-minus used by either dynamic extended resource or resource claims.
+`ResourceClaim` objects.

 The existing 'noderesources' plugin needs to be modified, such that a pod's
 extended resource request is checked against a NodeInfo's ScalarResources if the